 Childhood, particularly middle childhood, appears to be a particularly formative time for place attachment.63,64 Feelings of connection or belonging initiated at an early age tend to become stronger in later years.48 Attachments formed in childhood, if a person lives in one place, are often stronger than those formed with new environments later in life.48 Environmentalists recalling their career motivation “described childhood as the foundation of their relationship with the environment.”65

-Children form place attachments and meaning based on what one can do or did in a place or environment.
+Children form place attachments and meaning based on actual activities within in a place or environment, as well as potential experiences.
 Playground and parks are joyful places to roam and explore, and childhood attachments develop accordingly.66,67,68 Children often prefer green, natural settings rather than man-made environments.69 In one study, children who lived in urban areas were asked to draw or map their favorite places, and 96% of them sketched an outdoor scene.70 Other responses related to nature have been noted: encounters of the senses (touch, smell sound)64,71; exploration and place-play as inherently pleasurable, self-directed learning activities; and children’s use of place for emotional self-regulation.24,72,73

 Place attachment may lead to a heightened sense of environmental responsibility.74 Incorporating meaningful natural environments into cities can make environmental stewardship by residents more instinctive and associated with personal benefit.75 For example, people who experience an emotional affinity with nature and perceive natural environments as restorative are more likely to protect natural spaces and engage in pro-environment activities.76 Frequency of visitation to a natural area may increase place identity as well as sense of environmental responsibility.77 Working to restore an environment through volunteerism and activism can create a can-do attitude and sense of self in individuals, which can engender environmentally responsible behavior.78